Irfan-Hamid/Variational-Autoencoder-VAE-Implementation/README.md

 - Fit the model to MNIST using variational inference and gradient ascent.
 - Visualise and evaluate the fitted model through sampling and latent projections.

+## How to Run

+- Clone the repository.
+- Open and run the `VAE.ipynb` notebook in Google Colab.